125 North Spruce

 All parties requesting a transcript of a court proceeding must complete the Transcript Request Form and mail it to the clerk's office.
-Transcripts are the only source of obtaining a record of court proceedings - parties are not allowed to listen to a tape or obtain a copy of a tape.
+Transcripts are the only source of obtaining a record of court proceedings - parties are not allowed to listen to a recording or obtain a copy of a recording on CD.

 The transcriber will require that a deposit be made prior to typing the transcript.
 The amount of this deposit depends on many factors.
 As a general guideline you can expect to pay between $100 to $150 for a transcript of a one hour hearing.